 |Some states have a separate process to ensure proper taxation and withholdings, and this process usually takes place through the department of job and family services.
 Be sure to ask the representative you speak with about the specific steps that should be taken when you hire a new employee for your restaurant.|

 Finally, visit irs.gov to review the federal requirements you must meet.
 Through this link, you’ll find essential forms and information that will help you assure tax compliance.

 Every time you post a new position, you should take notes on the quality of responses you receive, the effectiveness of your screening process, and the kinds of questions you could ask to avoid a consistently occurring problem with your process.
 You should also ask for feedback from the people you hire to learn what they liked about the process, where they felt it fell short, and what they think you could do to improve the experience.

-After hiring your team, you can work on other key tasks, including preparing for opening day.
+After you hire your employees, you can work on other key tasks for your restaurant, including preparing for opening day.
 We can help you with every part of your preparations.
 Check out our restaurant guide.
 Then, log into your owner’s portal for articles, checklists, and advice you can use to make your venture a success.